Hypertext

 Hypertext is text displayed on a computer display or other electronic devices with references (hyperlinks) to other text that the reader can immediately access.
 Hypertext documents are interconnected by hyperlinks, which are typically activated by a mouse click, keypress set, or screen touch.
-Apart from text, the term "hypertext" is also sometimes used to describe tables, images, and other presentational content formats with integrated hyperlinks.
+Apart from text, the term "hypertext" is also used to describe tables, images, and other presentational materials with integrated hyperlinks.
 Hypertext is one of the key underlying concepts of the World Wide Web, where Web pages are often written in the Hypertext Markup Language (HTML).
 As implemented on the Web, hypertext enables the easy-to-use publication of information over the Internet.

 Etymology

 The English prefix "hyper-" comes from the Greek prefix "ὑπερ-" and means "over" or "beyond"; it has a common origin with the prefix "super-" which comes from Latin.
 It signifies the overcoming of the previous linear constraints of written text.

 The term "hypertext" is often used where the term "hypermedia" might seem appropriate.

 In 1992, author Ted Nelson – who coined both terms in 1963 – wrote: